Buying a Watch on a Cruise Ship: 18 Things You Need to Know

 6. Buying a Watch on a Cruise Ship is Duty-Free

 Another benefit of buying a watch on a cruise ship is that it’s likely to be duty-free or tax-free.
-This can save you hundreds or thousands of dollars, depending on the watch price.
+Depending on the watch price, this can save you hundreds or thousands of dollars.

 Beware, you may have to declare the watch and pay taxes upon re-entry into the United States